vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:ac6d71b0e4
 ## ORDER BY

+Congratulations on making it this far!
+You now know how to select and filter your results.

+In this chapter you'll learn how to sort and group your results to gain further insight.
+Let's go!

 In SQL, the `ORDER BY` keyword is used to sort the result set in ascending or descending order according the values of one or more columns.

 By default `ORDER BY` will sort in ascending order.
-If you want to sort the results in descending order, you use the `DESC` keyword.
-For example,
+If you want to sort the results in descending order, you can use the `DESC` keyword.
+For example:

 ```
 SELECT title